How Can I Keep from Singing?: Use by Quakers

 The song has often been attributed to "early" Quakers, but Quakers did not permit congregational singing in worship until after the American Civil War (and many still do not have music regularly).
 But learning it in social activist circles of the fifties and hearing Seeger's (erroneous) attribution endeared the song to many contemporary Quakers, who have adopted it as a sort of anthem.
 It was published in the Quaker songbook Songs of the Spirit, and the original words, with Plenn's verse, were included in the much more ambitious Quaker hymnal project, Worship in Song: A Friends Hymnal in 1996.

 Enya version

 The song received new prominence in 1991 when Irish musician Enya released a recording of the hymn on her album Shepherd Moons.
 Enya's version follows Pete Seeger's replacement of some more overtly Christian lines, for example: "What tho' my joys and comforts die?

 The Lord my Saviour liveth" became "What tho' the tempest 'round me roars, I hear the truth it liveth."
-The song was released as a single in November of the same year, with "Oíche Chiún" and "'S Fágaim Mo Bhaile" appearing as additional songs.
-It reached the top 50 in Australia, Ireland, Sweden, and the United Kingdom.
+The song was released as a single in November of the same year, with "Oíche Chiúin" and "'S Fágaim Mo Bhaile" appearing as additional songs.
+It reached number 19 in Ireland and also charted in Australia, Belgium, Sweden and the United Kingdom.